CompletelyUnbelievable/BDAddons/PluginsExperiments/README.md

 # StartingVolume plugin

-<div>Makes native discord embeds for audio and video start at 10% of their normal volume.
-I don't know what discord was thinking having their native embeds play at 100% volume right from the start.</div>
+<div>My most prospective plugin.
+Sets Discord's native video/audio embeds play at 10% volume from the start.
+SoundCloud embeds are also supported.
+Modify the volumes individually in the settings panel.</div>